-You may hear people talk about "Restraining Orders."
+You may hear people talk about "restraining orders."
 These are not the same as protection orders.
-Restraining Orders are usually part of a divorce case, are not enforced by the police, and have little value in a dangerous situation.
+Restraining orders are usually part of a divorce case, are not enforced by the police, and have little value in a dangerous situation.
 Read the terms carefully if you receive one.

-There are different kinds of Protection Orders available to victims of domestic violence, sexual assault and stalking.
+There are different kinds of protection orders available to victims of domestic violence, dating violence, sexual assault and stalking.
 Depending on who the perpetrator is, what happened, and other factors, there are differences in where, when and how you seek these orders, what they do, and how long they last.
 The charts below provide basic information on each, and then detailed information follows.
 Ohio has jurisdiction over these cases as long as some of the acts occurred in Ohio, regardless of where the perpetrator lives.
-In Protection Order cases, the person who files the motion for the Protection Order is the "Petitioner" and the accused perpetrator is the "Respondent."
+Talk to a lawyer if you need a protection order against a perpetrator in another state.
+In protection order cases, the person who files the motion for the protection order is the "Petitioner" and the accused perpetrator is the "Respondent."